alphagov/gds-tech-learning-pathway/career-path/senior.md

 - Helping colleagues with their career development, finding ways to improve the capabilities of developer colleagues, e.g. tech talks, mentoring

-- Persistent in the face of roadblocks; dispatches them efficiently, pulling in others as necessary.
+- Persistent in the face of roadblocks; dispatches them efficiently, pulling in others as necessary

 ## Role Specific